So Far ...

 Great News!
 Big-Y test results.
 See details below.

-Nine men have now been tested and we can assign each of them to one of four genetically-distinct family lines (see table below).
+Nine Foad and Foat men have now been tested for the standard 67 STR markers (Short Tandem Repeat Y-DNA markers) and we can assign each of them to one of four genetically-distinct family lines (see summary table below).

-Six of the men match each other on at least 63 of the 67 tested Y-DNA markers, so they all share common paternal line ancestors, probably within the last eight generations.
+Six of the men match each other on at least 63 of the 67 tested markers, so they all share common paternal line ancestors, probably within the last eight generations.
 (Note that "eight" is a probabilistic prediction and is necessarily very approximate.)
-Recent testing of these six gentlemen has found them to belong to the new (unofficial) haplogroup I1a3a1a*, or I1a-Z140
+Recent testing of these six gentlemen has found them to belong to the haplogroup I1a-Z140

 The other three gentlemen do not match any of the others or each other.
 One of them belongs to Haplogroup R1b1a2a1a1a, or R1b-U106